GHG Emissions and Energy-related Targets

 Physical Risk (Risk of Flooding)

-- Responding to risks by implementing construction countermeasures and adding fire insurance coverage to avoid economic damage.
+- We address the risk by implementing countermeasures and maintaining fire insurance to cover potential economic damage.

 | Flood depth | Number of properties | Acquisition price (millions of yen) | Ratio (based on acquisition price) | High |